method-inc/bamboozled/README.md

 ## Documentation

-This documentation tracks the latest changes in the `master` branch of the repo.
+This documentation tracks the latest changes in the `master` branch of this repo.
 Some of the features described might not be available in older versions of the gem (including the current stable version).
 Please consult the relevant git tag (e.g. v0.0.7) if you need documentation for a specific Bamboozled version.